YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 # Procedural Content Generation - Jellyfish Customisation

-This final MA university project is a jellyfish customisation program using only procedural content generation (PCG) in Unreal Engine 5.This program allows players to alter detailed attributes of their jellyfish’s textures and movement using UI sliders.
+This final MA university project is a jellyfish customisation program, made using only procedural content generation (PCG) in Unreal Engine 5.
+This program allows players to alter detailed attributes of their jellyfish’s textures and movements using UI sliders.
-By using entirely procedural content generation, this program will be optimized for minimal disk space.
+By using entirely procedural content generation, this program is optimised for minimal disk space.

 ### Skills Gained:
 - UI sliders & widgets in UE5.
 - PCG texture creation.
-- Complex vertex dissplacement animation.
+- Complex vertex displacement animation.
-- Performance optimisation.
+- Performance optimization.
 - Environment & lighting design.
 - 3D creature design.